Proving your income

 Contractor mortgages

-If you work on a contract basis, some lenders will use your contract rate to calculate affordability rather than your tax returns — which can significantly increase your borrowing power.
-We know which lenders offer contractor-friendly policies and how to package your application for the best outcome.
+If you work on a contract basis, some lenders will use your contract rate to calculate affordability rather than your tax returns — which can increase your borrowing power.
+We know which lenders offer contractor-friendly policies and how to present your application clearly to suitable lenders.

 Day rate contractors